braze-inc/braze-docs/_docs/_hidden/private_betas/create_banner_card.md

 Banner Cards are currently in early access.
 Contact your Braze account manager if you’re interested in participating in this early access.
 {% endalert %}

-## Prerequisite: determine placement
+## Prerequisite: Determine placement

 Before creating a Banner Card, you must designate areas in your app where you want to display the Banner Card.
 This is also referred to as the placement.
-Once you create a placement, you can select it when creating your Banner Card campaign.
+After you create a placement, you can select it when creating your Banner Card campaign.
 If you already have a placement, skip to [step 1](#step-1-create-your-campaign).

 To create a placement: